Ivory and Bone

 Ivory and Bone is a prehistoric fiction novel by Julie Eshbaugh, published by HarperTeen in June 2016.
 It is geared towards young adults, and is an Ice Age "allusion to Pride and Prejudice".

+Reception

+Kirkus Reviews gave the book a largely positive review, calling it an "involving story solidly told".
+However, they criticized the way the narration was framed, as it removed any sense of suspense.
+Publishers Weekly also gave a positive review, describing it as "an exciting and unusual adventure with an emphasis on the power of storytelling".